playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lightmaps.md

 The advantanges are so:

 * Lighting is not performed at runtime
-* It is possible to use hundreds of lights to light your scene
+* It is possible to use hundreds of static lights to light your scene
 * Rendering lightmaps at runtime is faster than downloading many lightmap textures
 * It is possible to mix static and dynamic lights in the Editor
 * Rebaking can be performed at runtime